10 Individual learning

 10.4 Reinforcement learning agent

-Agents act (oftentimes to reach a goal).
+Agents choose actions based on their observations to achieve a goal (e.g., maximize reward).
 We need to specify their

-- Representation, e.g., defining upon which conditions agents select actions (e.g., history of past actions in multi-agent situations).
+• Representation, e.g., defining upon which conditions agents select actions (e.g., history of past states and actions).

 \[ G_t = (1-\gamma) \sum_{\tau=0}^\infty \gamma^\tau R_{t+\tau},\]